Hermitian and non-Hermitian topology in active matter: Hermitian band topology

-A prototypical example of topological materials is a quantum Hall system, which was experimentally discovered by von Klitzing et al.~in 1980 \cite{Klitzing1980}.
-They measured the Hall conductivity in semiconductors under the existence of the external magnetic field.
-They tuned the Fermi energy by changing the gate vorticity and obtained the contributions of different Landau levels.
+Von Klitzing et al. tuned the Fermi energy by changing the gate voltage (voltage between the gate and source in the inset of Fig.~\ref{QHE_fig}(b)) and obtained the contributions of different Landau levels.
 If the Fermi energy exists between Landau levels, the longitudinal conductivity becomes zero, and the Hall conductivity takes a constant value until the Fermi energy is increased to the higher Landau level.
 Thus, the Hall conductivity exhibits plateaus as shown in Fig.~\ref{QHE_fig}.
 Furthermore, the Hall conductivity is proportional to the number of occupied Landau levels and thus is quantized.

 Thouless et al.~\cite{Thouless1982} revealed that the quantization of the Hall conductance originates from the nontrivial topology of the wave functions.
-Their theoretical analysis starts from the Hamiltonian of an electron under the external magnetic field,
+Their theoretical analysis starts from the Hamiltonian of an electron under the external magnetic field in Eq.~(\ref{Schroedinger_eq2}).
 Here, we assume that the Fermi energy exists in the band gap.
 By considering the uniform electronic field $\vec{E}=(E,0)$ as a perturbation and using the Kubo formula, one can calculate the Hall current $\langle j_y \rangle = \langle e[\hat{y},H] \rangle$ at zero temperature \cite{Ando2013}.
 This leads to the following expression of the Hall conductance

 where $e$ and $h$ represent the elementary charge and the Planck constant. $C_n$ is the so-called Chern number (or TKNN number) defined as

 with $\mathbf{u}_n(\mathbf{k})$ being the eigenvector of the $n$th band of the Bloch Hamiltonian $H(\mathbf{k})$.
 The Chern number $C_n$ can be defined for any gapped (i.e., nondegenerate) band and must be an integer.
 Since the Chern number is also a continuum functional of the eigenvectors $\mathbf{u}_n(\mathbf{k})$, the Chern number is unchanged under the continuous deformation of the Hamiltonian until the band structure becomes gapless.